CurlyTaleGamesLLC/MaxFeeder/Docs/finishing-assembly.md

 ![](assembly/001_leaf-spring.jpg)
 ![](assembly/002_leaf-spring2.jpg)
-Push the lead spring into the slot on the Feeder Base
+Push the leaf spring into the slot on the Feeder Base

 ![](assembly/003_servo1.jpg)
 ![](assembly/004_servo2.jpg)